 Who invented the telephone?
 Was it Alexander Graham Bell or Elisha Gray?
 The Wright brothers made the first flight in a passenger plane, but what about Otto Lilienthal, whose gliders influenced the brothers in their quest?
 From the game of chess to the pinball machine to the fortune cookie, the birth of countless famous products is a matter for debate.

 And so it is with the portable computer.
 Who's responsible for pioneering the biggest shift in PC technology since the punch card gave way to the magnetic disk?

 YOU KNOW, FOR KIDS

 The notion of portable computing dates back to the early days of computing itself.
-Pioneering nerds may not have had Starbucks tables to occupy with their PowerBooks for hours on end, but toiling away over punch cards in a dreary back room never had much appeal.
+Pioneering nerds may not have had Starbucks tables to occupy with their PowerBooks for hours on end nor did they get internet access to troll for cool deals on Dell computers like the ones you can readily find today at sites like Tech Coupons, but toiling away over punch cards in a dreary back room never had much appeal.
 Not surprisingly, the prospect of taking your computer home so that you could work in a more relaxed atmosphere was always enticing.

 The problem: In the 1950s and '60s, computers were so big that they came built into tables and bookshelf units.

 In 1968, Xerox PARC's Alan Kay came up with a bold idea: Saw those legs off the table and shrink the computer down to more manageable chunks that could be stitched together and tucked under your arm.
 His Dynabook was originally envisioned as a computer for children.
 Inspired by the design of a regular hardback book, the Dynabook featured a flat-panel display, wireless connectivity, and the full capabilities of a modern computer.
 Oh, and it weighed 2 pounds.